jju/stubbl/seasons/gcx/week04.md

 The Badger Claws drew first blood on the Arboreal Menace, this week, giving the Tatters the division lead in the league's toughest grouping.

 The Hounds have been struggling to make a move, especially worrying since they were hoping for a breakthrough season.
-The Vagabonds and Machine drew their match this week, which they both might regret if [[Sabah]] continues to heat up and push the Dynamo up the win column.
+The Vagabonds and Machine drew their match this week, which they both might regret if [[sabah]] continues to heat up and push the Dynamo up the win column.

 The Pits have the most separation between the good teams and the less-so.
 That those groups are precisely inverted from what was expected in the preseason is surprising, but Eagles fans will take it.